polhenarejos/picokeys-docs/docs/picokeyapp/concepts.md

 This means:

 - The user explicitly selects actions
-- PicoKeyApp does not auto-correct critical decisions
+- PicoKey App does not auto-correct critical decisions
 - Irreversible operations require explicit confirmation

 !!! note